 - If the value of the card is between 2 and 10, the card has no special significance, and the play goes on to the next player.

 - If the card is a court card (an ace, king, queen, or jack), the game becomes a little more exciting.
 The next player then has to pay a forfeit, meaning that she has to turn over some of her cards onto the central pile.
-If the turned-over card is an ace, the second player must turn over four cards one by one onto the pile; if the card is a king, he has to pay three cards; if a queen, two cards; and if a jack, one card.
+If the turned-over card is an ace, the second player must turn over four cards one by one onto the pile; and the card is a king, he has to pay three cards; if a queen, two cards; and if a jack, one card.

 If all the forfeit cards the player turns over are between 2 and 10, then the player who turned over the court card takes up the whole pile and puts it under his own cards.
 But if the player turns over another court card during the course of the forfeit, then the debt is deemed paid off, and that player doesn’t have to turn over any more cards.
 Instead, the next player must pay the forfeit dictated by the second court card and hope to turn over a court card in the process or concede the whole central pile to that player.